 Formed four years ago by frontman Dalton Deschain, the Traveling Show has grown a cult following locally through their off-kilter shows, including their annual Devil's Night party and a recent performance where they covered the entirety of Hedwig & the Angry Inch to a sold-out crowd in Brooklyn.
 Hooks, dance beats, ugly riffs, and sci-fi lyrics promise a show and a listening experience that is wholly unique and infectious.

 Though their shows are high-energy, fast, and loud, there's a lot more hiding under the surface for fans looking for something extra.
 All of the songs by the band tell one long, continuous sci-fi/horror story about a circus ringleader possessed by a demon in the 1940s.
 Featuring a colorful cast of characters including circus freaks, femme fatales, and nuclear researchers, the story is pulp fiction at its best, while also keeping one foot firmly in modern social commentary.

 Most recently, the band released Catherine, the second in a series of three EPs that tell the story of one of the characters in the story.
-"Roberta" tells the tale of a young girl who moves to Detroit just as the country is devastated by a chemical attack.
+Catherine tells the tale of a young girl who moves to Detroit just as the country is devastated by a chemical attack.
 Their most experimental album to date, the EP contains the atmospheric post-punk track "Tin Laurels," and the slow-building ballad "Approximate Girl."
 The album is packaged with an accompanying 60-page chapbook, featuring lyrics, illustrations, and a short story written by Deschain about the characters in the album.